 The final product installed and functioning in the vehicle, securely holding modern drink containers.

-The process underscored the critical importance of tolerancing, iterative design, and material selection (e.g., using PETG for heat resistance) beyond theoretical design.
+This project underscored the critical importance of tolerancing, iterative design, and material selection beyond theoretical design, culminating in a real-world product that solves a documented problem.

 Presented at the MassBay STEM Expo Spring 2025